-- 91 miles to the missions
+- 91 miles of driving

 Assuming that you stayed near Pasadena last night, then I would recommend heading over to Coppa Vida for your morning coffee/pastry.